 Elsewhere at the event, Peter Morgan, who runs the closed £20bn Mineworkers Pension Scheme and Staff Superannuation Scheme explained that the fund did not put special emphasis on either alpha or beta strategies.
 “Ultimately it is money to pay pensions,” he said.

 He added that trustees could be “merciless” if managers did something they were not authorised to do.

 Poor returns would not immediately constitute a sacking offence.
 Morgan said the fund would try to understand what triggered the poor performance and keep monitoring the manager.

-Morgan explained that trustees monitored asset managers' business structure, their philosophy, their staff and the way they are motivated.
+Morgan explained that trustees monitored asset managers’ business structure, their philosophy, their staff and the way they are motivated.
 (For more on the IFM conference, please see the full Conference Report on page 46).